will-y/wfd-2/README.md

 This app is for keeping track of recipes and eating schedules.

 ## Release Notes
+### 1.1.0
+- Fixes search by name on the recipe screen
+- Adds an admin screen to add units and recipe types

 ### 1.0.2
 - Fixes not being able to edit recipes that have keywords